miuoshdot/st_better_chat_input/README.md

 While `st_better_chat_input` improves layout flexibility, some potential issues may arise:

-- **Rendering Errors**: The first time the app loads, the dynamic layout may be miscalculated, causing elements to overlap (`sleep(0.5)` on the first run tries to prevent this but does not always work).
+- **Rendering Errors**: The first time the app loads, the dynamic layout may be miscalculated, causing elements to overlap or have incorrect spacing (`sleep(0.5)` on the first run tries to prevent this but does not always work).
 If this happens, a full page reload (not just a rerun) usually resolves the issue.

 ![](assets/image7.png)